 - Money problems and difficulty paying bills

-- Finding it difficult to complete familiar tasks at home, work or leisure
+- Find it challenging to complete familiar tasks at home, work or at leisure

 - Weak or impaired judgment